kozubov/Rocket_Game/README.md

 # Rocket_Game

 Rocket control application.<br/>
-Your task is to escape from the asteroids.
+You have to avoid asteroids.